alyssadata/AI-Foundations-Fine-Tuning-and-Source-Line-Governance/fine_tuning_and_source_line_governance.md

 It can improve repeatability.

+It can make outputs more useful for a defined task.

 But it cannot replace the foundation.

 AI Foundations defines the source-line standard that fine-tuned systems must answer to.